duelj/design-manual/ui-toolkit/document-detail.md

 - [Style](#style)
  {: class="toc"}

-<p>Document detail page types provide summary information about a document or related group of documents.
+<p class="lead-in">Document detail page types provide summary information about a document or related group of documents.
 These pages help users better understand the relevancy and context of documents before deciding whether or not to download or engage further.</p>

 <p>Each document detail page template has three basic content areas:</p>